 This project is in progress and will see many iterations as time goes on.
 Lots of it is new territory for me so progress may be slow.

-The objective with this glove is to create a standalone SteamVR controller that takes the shape of a glove.
+The objective with this project is to create a standalone SteamVR controller that is integrated directly in to a glove.
 An optical sensor constellation will be placed on the back of the hand to capture hand position and wrist movements while other sensors will be placed on each finger to track the bend and splay of each finger individually.

 For this project I am not concerned with detecting hyperextension of the finger, though it may be possible with some sensing methods I am considering.
 The primary challenge will be sensing abduction and adduction in a way that is relatively unaffected by flexion of each finger individually.
 Proximity sensing methods would fall apart in cases where all but one finger are forming a fist.

 The perfect sensor for this project is available directly from Bend Labs.
 Their two-axis differential capacitance sensor is stretchy, path independent, and highly accurate with stellar repeatability.
 The I2C interface used is also very convenient.
 Unfortunately I am unable to go this route due to the sheer cost of each sensor, coming out to a grand total of $1290 for the 10 sensors required for two complete gloves.
 As a result I am exploring other less accurate but far cheaper alternatives.

 Sensing the bend of a finger is nothing new, there are commercial implementations as far back as the classic Nintendo power glove.
 For this project I have found three potential candidates that are cheap enough for me to consider using.

 This is the basic sensor used in a lot of VR glove implementations, and for good reason.
 They are (relatively) cheap at around $10 per sensor and offer pretty decent accuracy and response time.